 Safely transporting your drone is one of the more difficult tasks of drone ownership.
 Hauling a drone by hand is not entirely feasible, which is why there are many dedicated backpacks and cases out there today.
 Some of the smaller folding drones can slide into a big pocket or water bottle pouch, but most still need a bag, if only to corral the remote and accessories.

-You may not feel the need to spend double what you paid to protect a cheap drone, but your major investment in a quality drone deserves some peace of mind on the go.
+You may not feel the need to spend double your initial investment to protect a cheap drone, but your major investment in a quality drone deserves some peace of mind on the go.
 To that end, these are some of the best drone backpacks, drone cases and bags around.